rolger/rolger.github.io/docs/unit_testing/testing_theory.md

 The participants should checkout the code from the **GildedRose** and implement as many tests as necessary.

 ## Conclusions: Gilded Rose
+What have you achieved?
+How did you proceed?
+What did you start with?